 The Protective Action Zone (PAZ) is the downwind danger area from an emergency incident.
 This concept is illustrated in the figure above.
-The estimated size of the PAZ for sour gas facilities is calculated based on the amount of $H_2S$ that could potentially be released.
 Immediately following an emergency incident, the approximate size and direction of the PAZ can be determined using conditions at the time.
 Once monitoring equipment arrives, the actual size of the PAZ can be determined based on monitored conditions.

-The On-Scene Commander at the incident site will review the details of the emergency with onduty staff who shall assist in determining the actual size and location of the PAZ using monitored conditions and the information contained on the area map.
+The On-Scene Commander at the incident site will review the details of the emergency with onduty staff who shall assist in determining the size and location of the PAZ using monitored conditions and the information contained in the map provided in Section 8.
 The size of the PAZ will be related to the type and magnitude of the hazard.
-The initiation of public protection measures in the PAZ is a coordinated response from the local authority and AltaGas.
+The initiation of public protection measures in the PAZ is a coordinated response from the local authority, Cenvous, and AltaGas.
 The local authority response in the PAZ may be limited to what is contained in the municipal emergency plan and their response capability.